rapint/basic-dashboard/README.md

 npm run dev
 ```

-Once you run `yarn dev`, the app will be running at `localhost:3000`.
+Once you run `npm run dev`, the app will be running at `localhost:3000`.